Should You Ever Travel With Depression?

 You don’t have to be perfect, but you should be capable of dealing with what the travel life throws at you.
 Which is a LOT.
 You don’t need to be superhuman but you should be savvy enough to think on your feet and be independent, without being an emotional wreck.

-Take it from someone who has done both, it’s no fun travelling when you’re depressed.
+Take it from someone who has done both, it’s no fun travelling with depression.
 You don’t feel joyous or excited about anything and then you feel guilt for not experiencing everything that place has to offer.
 It’s a vicious, damaging circle.

 Being mindful and living in the moment, is the only way to feel joy when travelling and feel fulfilled from it.
 So if you’re depressed and dwelling on the past, or you’re anxious about the future, you’ll never be living in the now.